 Budgeting may not sound overly fun, but it is weirdly addictive once you get into it

-As I write this, I don’t want to sound gloomy, suggesting you should go without treats for your entire uni life – no, you want to have fun.
+As I write this, I don’t want to sound gloomy, suggesting you should go without treats for your entire uni life – no, you still want to have fun.
 You have to have nights out, go for meals, join societies and sports clubs, travel – whatever will make you happy.
 But there are effective ways to do this that can save you money.
 If you know an event is occurring a way off, budget for it in advance.
 Ask yourself ‘do I need this, or do I just want it’ of every purchase, and don’t be afraid to give yourself the odd treat anyway.
 I also think that, the more you splurge, the less value spending has.
-I used to have a takeaway pizza every weekend, and that’s a costly habit – now, I make pizzas by hand.
-It’s fun and it’s considerably cheaper, and it means the rare occasion I have a takeaway is more of a treat.
+I used to have a takeaway pizza every weekend, a costly habit, but now I make pizzas by hand.
+It’s fun and considerably cheaper, and it means the rare occasion I have a takeaway it is more of a treat.

 Budgeting may not sound overly fun, but it is weirdly addictive once you get into it.
 It gives you a feeling of control, it will hopefully ease your money worries, and having a bit more in the bank – whether you spend it or hold onto it – is always good.
 Take a few hours out of your day and think about this stuff – it’s well-worth it, I promise you.